A-AhkUser/eAutocomplete/README.md

 ## eAutocomplete

-Enables users to quickly find and select from a dynamic pre-populated list of suggestions as they type in an AHK Edit control, leveraging typing, searching and/or filtering.
+Enables users to quickly find and select from a dynamic pre-populated list of suggestions as they type in an Edit control, leveraging typing, searching and/or filtering.

 > forum thread @[AutoHotkey.com](https://autohotkey.com/boards/viewtopic.php?f=6&t=48940)